 This number is one of a range of numbers assigned to an enterprise or wholesale customer.

-The customer previously demonstrated they were entitled to assert this number through a second factor (e.g. code validation) or automated validation process with a third-party telephone number owner.
-For example, they may have entered a code that was texted to the number, thereby demonstrating that they had access to this number.
+The signing provider has ascertained that the customer is authorized to use a number assigned by another service provider (e.g. by business agreement or proof the customer has access to use the number).

+The number is not permanently assigned to an individual customer but the signing provider can track the use of the number by a customer for certain calls or during a certain timeframe.

 Note: ultimately it is up to service provider policy to decide what constitutes “legitimate right to assert a number” but the service provider’s reputation in various data analytics may be directly dependent on how rigorous they have been.